reiver/go-json/README.md

 # go-json

-Package **json** implements JSON encoders and decoders, for the Go programming language.
+Package **json** implements JSON encoders and decoders, for the Go programming-language (golang).

 Package **json** is meant to be a replacement for the Go built-in `"encoding/json"` package.

 Package **json** also includes a number of addtional useful features (that the Go built-in `"encoding/json"` package does _not_ have).

+Package **json** is a custom JSON encoding/decoding library for the Go programming-language (golang), designed as a replacement for the Go built-in`"encoding/json"` package with additional features like _custom modifiers_, _constant fields_, and _extended struct tag support_.

 ## Documention